Does not apply to Medicare members, please refer to the Medicare policy addressing this topic.

 POLICY

-Radioembolization for the treatment of primary hepatocellular carcinoma that is unresectable and limited to the liver is considered medically necessary if the medical appropriateness criteria are met.
+Radioembolization for the treatment of primary and metastatic tumors of the liver is considered medically necessary if the medical appropriateness criteria are met.
 (See Medical Appropriateness below.)

 MEDICAL APPROPRIATENESS

-Radioembolization is considered medically appropriate if ALL of the following criteria are met:
+Radioembolization of primary and metastatic tumors of the liver is considered medically appropriate if ALL of the following are met:

 Primary hepatocellular carcinoma if ANY ONE of the following criteria are met:

-Unresectable tumor that is limited to the liver
+Unresectable tumor greater than 3 cm that is limited to the liver

 Does not apply to Medicare members, please refer to the Medicare policy addressing this topic.